dzhuang/latex2image/README.md

     docker-compose up -d

 ## Usage
-In your browser, navigate to http://127.0.0.1:8020/, and login with the superuser name you configured in the `docker-compose.yml` (see below).
+Setup a MongoDB in you computer with default port (27017) opened.
+In your browser, navigate to http://127.0.0.1:8020/, and login with the superuser name you configured in the
+`docker-compose.yml` (see below).

 Notice: